Back to School: Amazon's Best Deals on Vera Bradley Bags & Backpacks

-Amazon's Back to School Sale: Best Deals on Vera Bradley Bags, Backpacks and More
+Amazon's Back to School Sale: Best Deals on Vera Bradley Backpacks, Bags and More

 Vera Bradley's distinctive and popular cotton bag designs for backpacks, totes, duffel bags, crossbody bags and more styles, feature vibrant colors and prints of florals and paisley that will stand out when you go back to school or the office.
 Right now you can find Vera Bradley bags for up to 50% off, but only for a limited time on Amazon.